Theta bases and log Gromov-Witten invariants of cluster varieties: Scattering diagrams and theta functions

 There is a well-known seed-mutation which associates a new seed $\SSS_i$ to each $i\in I$ above.
 We can use this to define a different scattering diagram $\f{D}^{\mu_i(\SSS)}$ and an associated algebra of theta functions.
 It follows from \cite[Thm 1.24]{GHKK} that the resulting theta functions have the same multiplication rule as before.
-Thus, for a coefficient $c_{pqrs}$ of theta the function multiplication to be nonzero, we must have Since the classes $|\pi_2(e_i)|[C_i]$ and $|\pi_2(e_i)|[C'_i]$ for $i\in I_{\uf}$ are all distinct and extremal in $\NE(Y_{\SSS})$, the intersection \eqref{sNE} is just $\NE(Y_{\SSS})$, as desired.
-We have thus proven the following:
+Thus, for a coefficient $c_{pqr\beta}$ of theta the function multiplication to be nonzero, we must have Since the classes $|\pi_2(e_i)|[C_i]$ and $|\pi_2(e_i)|[C'_i]$ for $i\in I_{\uf}$ are all distinct and extremal in $\NE(Y_{\SSS})$, the intersection \eqref{sNE} is just $\NE(Y_{\SSS})$, as desired. \end{proof}